NitroStar654/WorldLiveThermometer/README.md

 # World Live Thermometer

 Welcome to the World Live Thermometer project!
-This repository contains scripts for retrieving and displaying real-time weather information from various cities using the OpenWeather API.
+This repository contains scripts for retrieving and displaying real-time weather information from various cities using the OpenWeatherMap API.

 ## Table of Contents